 2.4 There are some general rules to consider when purchasing a new server:

-- Your server will be the most important piece of hardware in your business, so do not cut corners.
+- Your server will be a key piece of hardware so pick the best you can afford.

 - Always look at the complete package, including warranties, support and expandability.

-For example, you will almost certainly want uninterruptible power (see 3.4) and a backup facility (see 5).
+For example, you may want uninterruptible power (see 3.4) and a backup facility (see 5).

 3 Server hardware

-You will be using your network server all day, every day.
-This means the hardware needs to be very robust.
+Your server will be on all day, every day.
+This means the hardware needs to be very reliable.

 3.1 Choose a network server with a powerful processor.

-- Most servers will come with dual or quad core processors.
+- Most servers come with dual or quad core processors.

 These are effectively two or four processors in one, so a quad core processor running at 2GHz is more powerful than a dual core processor running at 2.5GHz.